talhof8/kashmir/README.md

 In addition, Golang's type system forces us to use `interface{}` and type assertions.

 ### Contributions
-Contributions are always welcome!. :heart:
+Contributions are always welcome! :heart:

 Feel free to open a Pull Request featuring improvements and fixes you see fit.